zrolston/OOPTeam14/README.md

 # OOPTeam14
-Dr. StrangeOOP or: How I stopped worrying and learned to love the objects.

 # Map editor for [Roads & Boats](demo/RB3Erules.pdf)
 Allows users to create new maps, load and edit previously created maps, and export map files.